Remote connections

 Security mode

 This mode dictates how data will be encrypted and what type of authentication will be performed, if any.
 Select an option from the drop-down menu.
-Possible values are:
+Possible values are:- ANY

 Select this for RDP authentication and encryption implemented via TLS (Transport Layer Security).
 The TLS security mode is primarily used in load balanced configurations where the initial RDP server may redirect the connection to a different RDP server.